sytty/smartcrop-advisior-advance/README.md

 ## Why This Project

-Hostinger Horizons helps farmers, agribusiness teams, and administrators make faster, data-driven decisions by combining:
+we helps farmers, agribusiness teams, and administrators make faster, data-driven decisions by combining:

 - AI-assisted crop and disease intelligence
 - Weather, soil, water, and yield analytics